What is in the website?

 Map of all Sites of Special Scientific Interest (SSSIs) in the UK

 The description of each site is also shown and can be searched for a word, phrase, or species name.
 These site accounts provide an overview of the country's most interesting wildlife areas and, taken together, are a treasure trove of information.
+There are a few filters that search the text to select those that are applicable:

 Since the 1970s and 1980s, there has been a massive decline in the UK's biodiversity.
 This site aims to highlight the best of what remains — a reminder of both the richness and fragility of our natural heritage.